Toggle: English / Spanish

 Complications may include:

 - Tissue death (necrosis) or rectal tissue injury

-Tell your health care provider if you are experiencing chronic diarrhea or fecal incontinence after a long period of constipation.
-Also notify your health care provider if you are experiencing any of the following symptoms:
+Tell your provider if you have chronic diarrhea or fecal incontinence after a long period of constipation.
+Also tell your provider if you have any of the following symptoms:

 - Abdominal pain and bloating

 - Sudden constipation with abdominal cramps, and an inability to pass gas or stool.
 In this case, do not take any laxatives.
 Call your provider immediately.